-An above ground ASME propane tank with a 500 gal capacity shall be used for hydrogen storage.
-A pad located outside, about 100 ft from the exterior of the hall, will be needed to place this tank and a possible future deuterium storage tank of similar size.
-A suitable tank has been found: American Welding and Tank #0105211X.
-The estimated cost is \$1700.00 delivered.
-The tank is purged with nitrogen prior to shipping.
+An ASME U-stamped vessel, with a capacity sized to give a warm pressure less than 26 psia and a cold pressure of 18 psia, shall be used for hydrogen storage.
+This tank will be permanently affixed to the insertion cart and connected to the gas handling system.
 The fittings on this tank must be modified slightly for use.
 A vacuum leak check shall be required as well as a final pressure test to ensure a leak tight system.
-The tank shall be connected to the main supply line to the hall as shown in the system P&ID TGT-401-0001-1000.
-Material for this tank is compatible with hydrogen service at the listed tank pressure of 250 psi.
+The tank shall be connected to the main supply line to the gas panel as shown in the system P&ID TGT-401-0001-1000.
+Material for this tank shall be compatible with hydrogen service as listed in ASME B31.12.
+An operating pressure of 100 psi will ensure an acceptable margin of safety for overpressure protection.